 And

-The Ministry of Environmental Protection and Agriculture of Georgia (MEPA) and the Ministry of Internally Displaced Persons from the Occupied Territories, Labour, Health and Social Affairs of Georgia (MoH)
+The Ministry of Environmental Protection and Agriculture of Georgia (MEPA) and the Ministry of Internally Displaced Persons from the Occupied Territories, Labour, Health and Social Affairs of Georgia (MoIDPLHSA)

 On the Establishment of a Partnership on Antimicrobial Stewardship in Healthcare Facilities and Agricultural and Veterinary Settings

-This Memorandum of Understanding (MoU) is entered into and agreed by the International Centre for Antimicrobial Resistance Solutions (ICARS) and The Ministry of Environmental Protection and Agriculture of Georgia (MEPA) and the Ministry of Internally Displaced Persons from the Occupied Territories, Labour, Health and Social Affairs of Georgia (MoH), hereinafter referred to as “the Signatories”.
+This Memorandum of Understanding (MoU) is entered into and agreed by the International Centre for Antimicrobial Resistance Solutions (ICARS) and The Ministry of Environmental Protection and Agriculture of Georgia (MEPA) and the Ministry of Internally Displaced Persons from the Occupied Territories, Labour, Health and Social Affairs of Georgia (MoIDPLHSA), hereinafter referred to as “the Signatories”.

 WHEREAS ICARS has a mission to be a leading international One Health knowledge, intervention and implementation research partnership, generating, assessing and using evidence to support the development and implementation of cost-effective and context-specific solutions to mitigate antimicrobial resistance (AMR) in low- and middle-income countries (LMICs).
 WHEREAS ICARS, based on an LMIC government’s request and commitment to act, will work with the country’s AMR Coordinating Committees and other stakeholders to identify and prioritize activities.
 WHEREAS ICARS will utilise existing experience within the county and build further capacity and capability so that identified solutions can be sustained and scaled up at national and international levels.

-WHEREAS MoH of Georgia is responsible for implementation and coordination of the “National Strategy for Combating Antimicrobial Resistance”.
-The human-health-related objectives of the Strategy are executed by MoH and National Center for Disease Control and Public Health (NCDC).
-WHEREAS MoH of Georgia will work with and fully support ICARS and MEPA to strengthen country’s capacity regarding antimicrobial stewardship, and will commit to sustaining the activities and solutions that were achieved through the partnership.
+WHEREAS MoIDPLHSA of Georgia is responsible for implementation and coordination of the “National Strategy for Combating Antimicrobial Resistance”.
+The human-health-related objectives of the Strategy are executed by MoIDPLHSA and National Center for Disease Control and Public Health (NCDC).
+WHEREAS MoIDPLHSA of Georgia will work with and fully support ICARS and MEPA to strengthen country’s capacity regarding antimicrobial stewardship, and will commit to sustaining the activities and solutions that were achieved through the partnership.

 WHEREAS MEPA of Georgia is responsible, with its competency, for implementation and coordination of the “National Strategy for Combating Antimicrobial Resistance”.
 The animal-health-related objectives of the Strategy are executed by MEPA and NFA.
-WHEREAS MEPA of Georgia will work with and fully support ICARS and MoH to strengthen country’s capacity regarding antimicrobial stewardship, and will commit to sustaining the activities and solutions that were achieved through the partnership
+WHEREAS MEPA of Georgia will work with and fully support ICARS and MoIDPLHSA to strengthen country’s capacity regarding antimicrobial stewardship, and will commit to sustaining the activities and solutions that were achieved through the partnership

 WHEREAS the Signatories have a joint interest in implementing antimicrobial stewardship in healthcare facilities and agricultural and veterinary settings in Georgia.